UTEL-UIUC/gtfs_segments/paper/paper.md

   \caption{Comparison of average processing times for gtfs2gps, gtfs\_functions and gtfs\_segments.}\label{tab:comparison}
 \end{table}

+\pagebreak
 ## Visualizing stop spacings

-The package creates maps of stops and segments, including interactive maps.
-See Figure \autoref{fig:div}, which colors segments by spacing.
+The package can create maps of stops and segments (with basemap), including interactive maps.
+See Figure \autoref{fig:div}, which colors segments by spacing (distance).
 The package can also produce histograms of stop spacings for an agency.
 Understanding the distribution of stop spacings can inform broader strategic decisions about transport network design and land use planning.

 \begin{figure}[!h]
 \centering